 Mount Alvernia Hospital’s leadership team brings integrity, skill, passion and vision to the company.
 Together with our Board of Directors, they provide sound fiscal management and operational excellence.

-Bruce brings along with him close to 20 years of information technology experience in various industries and domains.
-Prior to joining Mount Alvernia Hospital, Bruce was with iHiS Pte Ltd supporting IT infrastructure for Singapore’s northern cluster of restructured hospitals.
-He led various teams in commissioning IT infrastructure for new hospitals such as Khoo Teck Puat Hospital, Yishun Community Hospital and Admiralty Medical Centre.
-Bruce has experience in building data centres, network, storage, virtualisation and cyber security, and overseeing IT operations and vendor management.
-Bruce is also the Hospital’s IT Security Information Officer (ISO), responsible for its cyber security protection.
-He holds a Bachelor of Engineering Degree from the National University of Singapore.
+Bruce brings along with him more than 20 years of Information Technology experience in various industries and domains.
+He was with iHiS Pte Ltd supporting IT Infrastructure for Singapore’s northern cluster of restructured hospitals.
+He led various teams in commissioning IT Infrastructure for new hospitals such as Khoo Teck Puat Hospital, Yishun Community Hospital, as well as Admiralty Medical Centre.
+Bruce has experience in building data centres, network, storage, cyber security, virtualisation, IT operations and vendor management.
+He was also responsible for all IT infrastructure project implementation.
+Bruce is also the hospital’s Chief IT Security Officer, responsible for the hospital’s cybersecurity hygiene.

 Karen joined Mount Alvernia Hospital in 2014.
 A lay associate of the Franciscan Missionaries of the Divine Motherhood (FMDM) congregation, she is responsible for the Hospital’s social mission and oversees the Clinical Pastoral Care department.
 Previously, she held appointments as Brand Director and Head of Strategic Marketing for financial institutions and not-for-profit organisations.
 She holds a Bachelor of Business Administration from the National University of Singapore.

 Shirley oversees the nursing division focusing on raising competency, standards, patient safety and care delivery service experience.
 She was previously with Tan Tock Seng Hospital and has held appointments at Raffles Hospital.